-All transfusions should be planned during business hours, whenever possible, for patient safety.
-Only emergency transfusions should be entertained after hours.
+All transfusions should be planned to take place during business hours, whenever possible, for patient safety.

 The following is only a guide for administration of blood components as individual hospital guidelines should be followed.